 Figure 54

 While this table appears to have duplicate data; it does not.
-The table is set up so that the important information in the chart header is still included with each row, and so that each individual prescription, procedure and, pathology lab shows on the chart.
-Since there will only ever be one encounter per day (anything else would be an examination, and thus a clinical procedure) that is restricted to one occurrence in the where clause for [CHART_META_MV] which feeds [CHART_META_V].
+The table is set up so that the important information in the chart header is still included with each row, and so that each individual prescription, procedure, and pathology lab shows on the chart.
+Because there will only ever be one encounter per day (anything else would be an examination, and thus a clinical procedure) that is restricted to one occurrence in the where clause for [CHART_META_MV] which feeds [CHART_META_V].

 MISCELLANEOUS TRANSACTIONS, REPORTS, AND VIEWS